 We understand that your Operational Data is particularly important to your success.
 For that reason, we do not share your Operational Data in a non-anonymized or non-aggregated form with any parties that are not directly involved in providing services directly to you without your express consent.

-How Long Will Vermeer Keep your Information?
+How Long Does Vermeer Keep the Information It Collects?

 Website Data Collection, Cookies, and Similar Technology